Coronavirus exposes the divide between China's rich and poor | DW | 25.02.2020

 White-collar professionals can afford to stay home and often have sufficient savings that allow them to halt work for a period of time.
 Many white-collar jobs can also be done remotely.

-"Many workers are employed informally, which makes it impossible to receive social security protection such as unemployment insurance … it's difficult for them to be out of work and they are more vulnerable to catching the virus," Christina Maags, a lecturer in Chinese politics at the University of London, told DW.
+"Many workers are employed informally, which makes it impossible to receive social security protection such as unemployment insurance … it's difficult for them to be out of work and they are more vulnerable to catching the virus," Christina Maags, a lecturer in Chinese politics at London's SOAS China Institute.

 She added that China's underdeveloped welfare state exacerbates inequalities as low-income workers are not protected by a social safety net.